 In this article, we will look at the acoustic guitar!
-Including different types, best guitars for beginners, recommendations with pricing and more.
+Including different types, best guitars for beginners, recommendations with pricing, and more.
 You may even be able to decide on your first acoustic guitar by the time you’ve finished reading this article!
 The acoustic guitar is a versatile instrument and it is a great tool for musicians to use.
 So, let’s start at the beginning…

 Acoustic guitars are generally more affordable than electric guitars, and they can be an ideal option for those on a budget.
-An acoustic guitar is the best guitar for beginners who want to start playing guitar immediately!
+An acoustic guitar is the best guitar for beginners who want to start playing the guitar immediately!

 The steel string acoustic guitar is one of the most common types used in music.

-Musicians who use steel string acoustic guitars include Bob Dylan, Fleetwood Mac and Pink Floyd.
+Musicians who use steel-string acoustic guitars include Bob Dylan, Fleetwood Mac, and Pink Floyd.

 The nylon string acoustic guitar is the precursor to modern acoustic and electric guitars.
 This type of acoustic guitar is commonly called a classical guitar, although it is not limited to playing classical music.

-Musicians who use nylon string acoustic guitars include Leonard Cohen, Lauryn Hill and Willie Nelson.
+Musicians who use nylon string acoustic guitars include Leonard Cohen, Lauryn Hill, and Willie Nelson.

 The archtop guitar is a steel string acoustic or semi-acoustic guitar with an arched top, a hollow body and f-holes (similar to those on a violin).

-It is suitable for genres such as jazz, blues, and rockabilly.
+It is suitable for genres such as jazz, Blues, and rockabilly.
 Archtop guitars are not as versatile as steel string acoustic guitars, and the sound produced by an archtop guitar is tailored to playing music from specific genres such as jazz.
 This type of acoustic guitar has a very focused sound with minimal sustain.
-A lack of sustain actually works in favour of the instrument, especially when harmonically complex and intricate passages are played.
+A lack of sustain actually works in favor of the instrument, especially when harmonically complex and intricate passages are played.

-Musicians who use archtop guitars include George Benson, Joe Pass and Wes Montgomery.
+Musicians who use archtop guitars include George Benson, Joe Pass, and Wes Montgomery.

 Acoustic guitars come in all shapes and sizes.
 There are, however, a few key differences you should consider before buying your first acoustic guitar!

 The body shape is arguably the most important consideration, as the body shape has a huge impact on the sound that is produced by the acoustic guitar.
 Smaller-bodied acoustic guitars produce a brighter sound, but may lack sufficient low end.
 They are easier to handle, but are also quieter due to the size of the smaller body.
-This, however, may not be a problem if you are playing music as a solo musician, or if you are playing fingerstyle guitar, for example.
+This, however, may not be a problem if you are playing music as a solo musician, or if you are playing finger style guitar, for example.
 In comparison, larger-bodied acoustic guitars can be more difficult to carry or use.
 They do, however, produce a much fuller and rounder sound, with pronounced bass tones.
 A larger-bodied acoustic guitar is a must for anyone interested in playing with a band!